Quickstart — bind many members from one agent

 let almanac = Almanac::<AlmanacTick>::read(&network, almanac_cfg).await?;

-// Use almanac ticks as the time axis for cross-citizen commits.
+// Use almanac ticks as the time axis for cross-member commits.

 // Each tick's `observed_at` is a Vec<(MemberId, SystemTime)>;